KatoPachi/2020EconometricsTA/README.md

-# Suppemental Material of TA Session of Econometrics II
+# Supplemental Materials of TA Session of Econometrics 2 (Osaka University)

-This repostiroty publish R snippets using TA session of Econometrics II (2020 Oct - 2021 Feb).
+This repostiroty publish R snippets using TA session of Econometrics 2 (Oct 2020 - Jan 2021).

 ## About TA Session